 From 1892 to 1895 Piet Mondrian received a traditional artistic training at the Rijksakademie van Beeldende Kunsten (the State Academy of Fine Arts) in Amsterdam where he took courses in life drawing, still-life painting and theory of art.
 In his spare time, however, he fully dedicated himself to landscape painting.

 After the diploma, Mondrian painted landscapes just outside Amsterdam.
 The flat landscape of the Netherlands lends itself well to the search for the contrasts, and his early landscapes show how Mondrian played with rhythm and order on the canvas many years before his abstract works.

 2. THE LANDSCAPE IN PIET MONDRIAN’S WORKS

-Piet Mondrian’ s paintings the Dutch master is famous for as a pioneer of “Abstract” art are actually the result of a long research and a progressive stylistic evolution that has its starting point in Naturalism and Impressionism.
+Piet Mondrian’s works the Dutch master is famous for as a pioneer of “Abstract” art are actually the result of a long research and a progressive stylistic evolution that has its starting point in Naturalism and Impressionism.